History of the Assyrians: Old Assyrian period (2025–1364 BC)

-In large parts, the invasion or raid of Mesopotamia by the Hittite king Mursili I in c.
+In large parts, the invasion or raid of southern Mesopotamia by the Hittite king Mursili I in c.
 1595 BC was critical to Assyria's later development.
-This invasion destroyed the then dominant power in Mesopotamia, the Old Babylonian Empire, which created a vacuum of power that led to the formation of the Kassite kingdom of Babylonia in the south and the Hurrian Mitanni state in the north.
+This invasion destroyed the then dominant power in southern Mesopotamia, the Old Babylonian Empire, which created a vacuum of power that led to the formation of the Kassite kingdom of Babylonia in the south and the Hurrian Mitanni state to the north of Assyria.
 Assyrian rulers from c.
 1520 to c.
 1430 were more politically assertive than their predecessors, both regionally and internationally.
 Puzur-Ashur III (r. c.
 1521–1498 BC) is the earliest Assyrian king to appear in the Synchronistic History, a later text concerning border disputes between Assyria and Babylonia, suggesting that Assyria first entered into diplomacy and conflict with Babylonia at this time and that Assur at this time ruled a small stretch of territory beyond the city itself.
 Around c.
 1430 BC, Assur was subjugated by Mitanni and forced to become a vassal, an arrangement that lasted for about 70 years, until c.
 1360 BC.
 Assur retained some autonomy under the Mitanni kings, as Assyrian kings during this time are attested as commissioning building projects, trading with Egypt and signing boundary agreements with the Kassites in Babylon.
-Another Hittite invasion, by Šuppiluliuma I in the 14th century BC, effectively crippled the Mitanni kingdom.
-After his invasion, Assyria succeeded in freeing itself from its suzerain, achieving independence once more under Ashur-uballit I (r. c.
-1363–1328 BC), whose rise to power and independence traditionally marks the transition between the Old and Middle Assyrian periods.
+Another Hittite invasion, by Šuppiluliuma I in the early 14th century BC, effectively crippled the Mitanni kingdom.
+After his invasion, Assyria succeeded in freeing itself from its suzerain, achieving independence once more in the early 14th century BC, and under Ashur-uballit I (r. c.
+1363–1328 BC), whose rise to power and conquests at the expense of the Mitanni and Babylonians traditionally marks the transition between the Old and Middle Assyrian periods.